-Initiative (Name / Purpose) Gap (Brief Description) Owner (Agency, Department, and/or POC) Milestone Date (Month/Year) Status (Complete, In Progress, Not Started) NECP Initiatives Establish a full-time statewide interoperability coordinator or equivalent position.
-No full time SWIC in place Governor 2/2009 Complete Part 1 is to be completed by the SWIC or SCIP POC.
+Initiative (Name / Purpose) Gap (Brief Description) Owner (Agency, Department, and/or POC) Milestone Date (Month/Year) Status (Complete, In Progress, Not Started)

+NECP Initiatives

+Establish a full-time No full time Governor 2/2009 Complete

+statewide interoperability SWIC in place

+coordinator or equivalent •

+position.

+Part 1 is to be completed by the SWIC or SCIP POC.